anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 Aside from the list of records being incomplete, the list may have changed between the time that the MUD controller did the lookup and the time that the IoT device does the lookup, and this change can result in a failure for the ACL to match.

-In order to compensate for this, the MUD controller SHOULD regularly do DNS lookups.
+In order to compensate for this, the MUD controller SHOULD regularly do DNS lookups in order to get never have stale data.
 These lookups need to be rate limited in order to avoid load.
-It may be necessary to avoid recursive DNS servers in order to avoid receiving cached data.
+It may be necessary to avoid local recursive DNS servers.
+The MUD controller SHOULD incorporate its own recursive caching DNS server.
 Properly designed recursive servers should cache data for many minutes to days, while the underlying DNS data can change at a higher frequency, providing different answers to different queries!

 A MUD controller that is aware of which recursive DNS server that the IoT device will use can instead query that server on a periodic basis.
 Doing so provides three advantages: